 When a pandemic like the Coronavirus makes you sit at home, it gets you thinking.
 How can you manage yourself and your time better?
-Because I’ve been working from home since the past one year, I decided to update my own suggestions on this post.
+Because I’ve been working from home for the past one year, I decided to update my own suggestions on this post.
 Here are 7 self love habits worth doing in 2020, especially when you’re working from home.

 You will thank yourself later for doing this!